dhoer/chef-selenium/README.md

 - `webdriver` - Webdriver ip:port.
 Defaults to `#{node['ipaddress']}:8910`.
 - `webdriverSeleniumGridHub` -  Webdriver selenium-grid hub url.
 Set to `false` to install PhantomJS as a standalone service.
 Defaults to `http://#{node['ipaddress']}:4444`.
-- Windows only - Set both username and password to run service in foreground or leave nil to run service in background:
+- Windows only - Set both username and password to run as a GUI service or leave nil to run service in background:
-    - `username` - Windows account username.
-Defaults to `nil`.
+    - `username` - Defaults to `nil`.
-    - `password` - Windows account password.
-Defaults to `nil`.
-Note that the password is stored unencrypted under windows registry: `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.
+    - `password` - Defaults to `nil`.
+Note that Windows password is stored unencrypted under windows registry `HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Winlogon`.
-    - `domain` - Windows account domain.
-Optional.
+    - `domain` - Optional.
 Defaults to `nil`.

 ## ChefSpec Matchers